 What requirements does Verifactu introduce?

-- Incorporation of fingerprints and electronic signature to guarantee the integrity of invoices.
+- Generation of digital fingerprints (hash) and, where applicable, electronic signature to guarantee invoice integrity.

-It is always advisable to start the technological adaptation as soon as possible to avoid risks and interruptions in the administrative processes, and always count on expert advice.
+It is still advisable to begin the technological adaptation as early as possible to avoid operational risks and disruptions, and to rely on expert guidance throughout the transition.

 For this reason, at LEIALTA we have a specialized and multidisciplinary team, fully prepared to help you interpret and correctly apply all the changes that will affect your business in 2025.
 From the adaptation to the new contribution system to tax planning or the implementation of electronic invoicing.
 We accompany you with a practical, rigorous and personalized approach.